Hardline Republican holdouts push U.S. government closer to shutdown

 By Moira Warburton

-The National Park Service will close, the Securities and Exchange Commission will suspend most of its regulatory activities and hundreds of thousands of federal workers will be furloughed beginning at 12:01 a.m.
-ET on Sunday (0401 GMT) if Congress does not pass a spending package that can be signed into law by President Joe Biden before then.
+The National Park Service will close, the Securities and Exchange Commission will suspend most of its regulatory activities, and hundreds of thousands of federal workers will be furloughed beginning at 12:01 a.m.
+ET on Sunday (0401 GMT on Sunday) if Congress does not pass a spending package that can be signed into law by President Joe Biden before then.

+The Republican-controlled House of Representatives was due to hold an afternoon vote on a partisan 30-day funding measure known as a continuing resolution, or CR, that is expected to fail on strong opposition from Democrats and a handful of hardline conservatives.

+The measure would cut spending to a 2022 level of $1.47 trillion on an annualized basis, impose immigration and border security restrictions, and establish a bipartisan commission to study the U.S. debt.

 Republican hardliners have said they will not take up a Senate bill to fund the government through Nov.
 17, which has advanced with broad bipartisan support, including that of top Senate Republican Mitch McConnell.

-The shutdown would be the fourth in a decade and comes just four months after a similar standoff brought the federal government within days of defaulting on its $31 trillion -plus in debt.
-The repeated brinkmanship has raised worries on Wall Street, where Moody's has warned it could damage the nation's creditworthiness.
+The shutdown would be the fourth in a decade and comes just four months after a similar standoff brought the federal government within days of defaulting on its $31 trillion-plus in debt.
+The repeated brinkmanship has raised worries on Wall Street, where the Moody's ratings agency has warned it could damage the nation's creditworthiness.

-McCarthy and Biden in June agreed to a deal that would have funded the government with discretionary spending at $1.59 trillion in fiscal 2024, but House Republican hardliners are demanding another $120 billion in cuts plus tougher legislation that would stop the flow of immigrants at the U.S. southern border with Mexico.
+McCarthy and Biden, a Democrat, in June agreed to a deal that would have funded the government with discretionary spending at $1.59 trillion in fiscal 2024, but House Republican hardliners are demanding another $120 billion in cuts plus tougher legislation that would stop the flow of immigrants at the U.S. border with Mexico.

 The current fight focuses on a relatively small slice of the $6.4 trillion U.S. budget for this fiscal year.
 Lawmakers are not considering cuts to popular benefit programs such as Social Security and Medicare.